ArturoDeza/Fast-Texforms/README.md

 # Fast-Texforms

-Code database for fast texform generation
+Code database for Fast Texform generation as proposed in the work of Deza, Chen, Long and Konkle, 2019.

 ### Download and Install depending packages